Ragdata/.github/repo-templates/org/.github/SECURITY.md

 # 🔐 [GLOBAL SECURITY POLICY](#toc)

-> 👉 This file is included by default with all of my repositories by virtue of its inclusion in my [`.github`](https://github.com/ragdata/.github) repository, which defines defaults for all other repositories under an account.
+> 👉 This is my default `Security Policy` which is applied automatically to all repositories which do not contain their own policy document.
 >
-> `Global Security Policy v1.0.1`
+> `Global Security Policy v1.0.2`

 #### This document outlines the security policies and default procedures for all projects I initiate.